-Birds see the world differently.
-As a result, millions die from collisions with man-made objects each year.
+Bird collisions happen because birds see the world differently.
+Millions die from collisions with man-made objects each year.

 They are readily available on store shelves, used on everything from produce to pets.
 But many pesticides have harmful, even deadly, impacts.

-People across the globe consume fish.
-But many bird species — from penguins to albatrosses — need fish to survive.
+People across the globe consume fish caught by fisheries.
+But many bird species—from penguins to albatrosses—need fish to survive.

-Species that evolved together over millions of years are put out of balance by invasive species, often with devastating results.
+Species that evolved together over millions of years are thrown out of balance by cats and other invasive species, often with devastating results.

 Lots of people love birds.
 Even so, lack of financial resources and political will threaten the measures needed to protect them.